Oaxaca Street Food You Must Try

 Final Thoughts on Oaxaca Street Food

-Though this list just scratches the surface of all the delicious food in Oaxaca, Mexico, it definitely highlights the fact that there is tons more to Mexico than just tacos—though, of course, Mexico City’s tacos are undoubtedly the best on Earth!
+Though this list just scratches the surface of all the delicious food in Oaxaca, Mexico, it definitely highlights the fact that there is tons more to Mexico than just tacos—although there are some great tacos among the best cheap eats in Cabo San Lucas, and Mexico City’s tacos are undoubtedly the best on Earth!

 However, Oaxaca cuisine, including Oaxaca street food, is in a class all its own.